-If you were trapped in a little cage with no friends or toys to play with, you might get lonely and bored, right?
+If you were trapped in a little cage with no friends or toys to play with, you’d get lonely and bored, right?
 Well, rabbits are the same way.
-They need opportunities to socialize, lots of space to run around, and plenty of toys to keep them entertained.
-If left alone, they can become withdrawn or depressed.
-Some common household items can make for fun bunny games, like paper towel rolls and cardboard oatmeal canisters.
+They need opportunities to socialize, lots of space to run around, and plenty of toys to keep them entertained—otherwise, they can become withdrawn or depressed.
+Some common household items, like paper towel rolls and cardboard oatmeal canisters, can make for fun bunny games.
 Just fill them with timothy hay and watch as your bunny rolls, chews, and plays joyfully. ♥

 This, my friends, is a bunny binky:

 Watch that on repeat and try not to smile.
 We think it would be almost impossible to keep a straight face!